as understood by Mehedi A. Ali. Note: As of July 2021, The WordPress article is updated, but the PDF is an old, incomplete draft.

 Sadly rape, even in recent times in many Muslim countries, has been reduced to adultery – an outrageous comparison.
 Punishments are meted out to rape victims that are typically associated with adultery (i.e. flogging, stoning).
 Similarly, homosexuality has also been attributed to Lut’s (a.s.) community, which is also crudely reductionist and thus wildly inaccurate as is equating adultery to rape.
 This is done because extremely pertinent nuance between all these actions are unjustly stripped away and reduced to make damaging conflations.

 What appears on the surface is not so, and important distinctions need to be made.
-Similar to that of 7:80-81 which confirms the literal act with a retractive particle to clarify, note how the format of this excerpt from a news article regarding a case from Pakistan.
+Similar to that of 7:80-81 which states the literal act with a retractive particle to clarify, note how the format of this excerpt from a news article regarding a case from Pakistan has a qualifier to explain what happened.
 Emphasis added:

 “Furthermore, he said, in accusing her brother-in-law of raping her, Ms. Zafran had confessed to her crime.